0cjs/sedoc/8bit/video.md

 - [SPI EEPROM generating sync][f6 76975].
 Ingenious Dr. Jefyll design; 2×
   serial EEPROM and one 74HC164.
+- [PentaVeega][pv] generates 8-color VGA from a 6-pin ATtiny5, using some
+  clever tricks with tri-state outputs and the monitor's 75Ω termination as part of a voltage divider.
+Schematic in [`hardware/pentaveega_v1.pdf`][pvs].

 Common Resolutions and Timings